Bats language: Phonotactics

 The most common syllable type in Batsbi is CVC.
-However, Batsbi words commonly contain sequences of two consonants, the second of which is often a fricative.
-Stop-stop clusters often contain an ejective.
+However, Batsbi words commonly contain sequences of two consonants, the second of which is often a fricative (e.g. /ʒ ħ x/).
+Stop-stop clusters often contain an ejective (e.g. /pʼ tʼ kʼ qʼ/).
+Cross-linguistically common stop-liquid sequences also occur.

 Those two-consonant clusters can occur in any position within the word, although less commonly word-finally.
 Sequences of three consonants do occur as well, although many are borrowings from Georgian.
 Like many clusters in non-Indo-European languages, consonant sequences in Batsbi often fail to conform to the sonority sequencing principle.